 They are sold in various sizes and many variations, such as red and blue with a white background and individual colors such as pink and red.
 They can be purchased at souvenir shops throughout the prefecture, including the Aizu region, and there are also workshops and tourist facilities that offer painting experience activities.

-20. Get Tama-yokan as a souvenir
+20. Get some tasty Tama-yokan as a souvenir

 Tamashimaya is a long-established Japanese confectionery shop that has been around since the Edo Period.
 They are famous for Yokan, which has an elegant sweetness and a rich, red bean flavor, and was said to have been presented to the Tokugawa Shogunate, who ruled Japan at the time, by the Niwa Clan who owned Nihonmatsu Castle.